Château de Meursault - Volnay 1er Cru Clos des Chênes 2020

 About the estate:

-The iconic Château de Meursault, a mecca for Burgundy tourism and wine folklore—where the famous Paulée is celebrated the day after the Hospices de Beaune auction—has changed hands many times: owned by the family of Pierre de Blancheton until the Revolution; by the Serre family in the 19th century; ; the family of the Count of Moucheron; the Boisseaux family (Patriarche estate) from 1973 onward.
+The iconic Château de Meursault, a mecca for Burgundy tourism and wine folklore—where the famous Paulée is celebrated the day after the Hospices de Beaune auction—has changed hands many times: from the family of Pierre de Blancheton until the Revolution; the Serre family in the 19th century; ; the family of the Count of Moucheron; the Boisseaux family (Patriarche estate) from 1973 onward.
 In December 2012, another change: the Halley family purchased the estate.
 Today, it comprises 65 hectares of vineyards in the process of converting to organic farming.
 At the helm of the winery: Emmanuel Escutenaire.

 Burghound